Gary Pressy: Ballgame music

 Regarding the famous “7th inning stretch”, for years sportscaster Harry Caray would sing "Take Me Out to the Ballgame".
 After Caray died in February 1998, various singers and celebrities would guest appear to lead the crowd in singing the song.
 Pressy cites Mike Ditka’s performance on July 4, 1998 as his most memorable accompaniment.
 Others include Ozzy Osbourne, who Pressy still says to this day he [Ozzy] “sang it backwards … but he did sing at the end: "let’s get some runs!”, and Vin Scully: “He nailed it.”

 Pressy, an avid baseball fan himself, knows the game inside and out: “I’ll know when a batter has three balls on him and the next pitch could be a walk, so you are going to need to play a walking song.
 And you have to just know things like how you don’t play when the pitcher is about to throw the ball.
 There are a lot of rules that you have to follow.”

 For 26 years, Pressy would play specifically assigned “walk-up” music for each player, saying: “it was fun to choose songs based on a player's number, their names or their hometowns.”
 When the Cubs retired catcher Buster Posey, Pressy played the theme to Ghostbusters.
-For Cubs pitcher Kerry Wood's last game on May 18, 2012, Pressy played My Way as Woods left the mound.
+For Cubs pitcher Kerry Wood's last game on May 18, 2012, Pressy played My Way as Wood left the mound.
 For pitcher Tom Gorzelanny, Pressy performed the Marist High School’s fight song whenever he entered the game.

 In 2016, a big screen was introduced along with a DJ.
 Pressy adapted to the new format by updating his repertoire to include such artists as Lady Gaga, Bruno Mars, Katy Perry, etc. “You try to do different types of styles …”, Pressy says, “The one thing about the fans, there’s all different types of people who come to the ballpark.
 You have 80-year-olds and 10-year-olds.”
 He even plays holiday classics; but refuses to play There's No Place Like Home for the Holidays, because “we don’t want him touching home plate”.

 The Cubs created a special bobblehead of Pressy seated at the Wrigley organ to commemorate 30 years with the organization.
 Pressy awards fans with the one-of-a-kind prize who answer trivia questions correctly on his Twitter account during games.

 Today, organs at baseball stadiums have been made redundant in exchange for canned music.
 Pressy says: "I don't think it's a dying art, especially at Wrigley Field,” The team, he says, respects tradition.
 Pressy played on a Lowrey organ.